vasilis-exo/magnolia-spa/README.md

 https://jira.magnolia-cms.com/browse/MGNLFE-20

+# If you previously used the Professional Services PoC library.

+You may have previously used the javascript libraries, and custom Java from Magnolia Professional Services department.
+If so, you may be interested in what has changed in the production implementation.

-# Biggest differences to Services PoC library.
+### Biggest differences to Services PoC library.

 * Get the 6.2 snapshot using '-s', 'mgnl jumpstart -s'.
+(You don't need to drop in any additional JARS)
 * You always get the template definitions from a new templateDefinitions endpoint.
 * Page Template definitions must specify the exact resources to include (no wildcards), this means that create-react-app projects need to be configured to create the same filenames everytime.
 (Have a look at the 'deploy' npm script to see how this is done now.)
+* The Page component from the libraries does not automatically instantiate 'mapped' frontend component, you need to do it in your project code.

+# Now, Get Started for Real!

 ## Requirements